Questions to Ask Your Child's Health Care Provider

 No parent wants to see his or her child suffer.
 A diagnosis of cancer in a child is one of the most devastating events in a parent's life.
 Becoming informed is one of the best coping mechanisms.
 Cancer is extremely complex and difficult to understand.
 It is important for you to ask questions so you are completely clear about the diagnosis and what to expect.
 It is also important to understand why certain tests are being done and what the treatment options are.
 You are entitled to a clear explanation about anything related to your child's condition.

-To help ensure safe, quality care, the Agency for Healthcare Research and Quality recommends that you become an active member of your child's health care team.
+To help ensure safe and quality care, the Agency for Healthcare Research and Quality recommends that you become an active member of your child's health care team.
 The following recommendations will help you start this active role:

 Keep asking questions until you understand the answers.
 Be prepared with questions before your visits with health care providers, and start by asking the ones that are the most important to you.
-A cancer diagnosis is so overwhelming that it is very hard to understand all the information being shared with you.
+A cancer diagnosis is so overwhelming that it is often difficult to understand all the information being shared with you.
 Take notes, or bring a relative or friend to take notes for you.

-Keep a list of all medications your child is taking, including the doses, length of time used, results, and side effects.
-Ask the pharmacist about the medication if it looks different from what you expect.
+Keep a list of all medicines your child is taking.
+Be sure to include the doses, length of time used, results, and side effects.
+Ask the pharmacist about the medicine if it looks different from what you expect.

 Keep a file with the results of any tests or procedures.
 Don't assume that test results are fine if you don't hear back from the health care provider.
 Call and ask for results.
 Also ask what the results mean for your child's care.